 Use one or them all, it doesn’t matter.
 Just continue reading.
 Even in the bathroom at work.

 Perhaps the most well-known reading app is Amazon’s Kindle app.
 You can access any of your Amazon purchases or documents sent to your Kindle’s email on your phone or tablet.
-Just connect your Amazon account and away you go!
+Thus, you can just connect your Amazon account and away you go!

-Even if you prefer other e-book retailers, this app is a must have for any reader.
-The sheer number of e-book freebies Amazon offers you can find nowhere else makes this app a necessity.
-(Yes, e-books are often put on sale, or even free, especially if they’re the first book in a series.)
+Even if you prefer other ebook retailers, this app is a must-have for any reader.
+The sheer number of ebook freebies Amazon offers that you can find nowhere else makes this app a necessity.
+(Yes, ebooks are often put on sale, or even free, especially if they’re the first book in a series.)
 Don’t believe me?
 Check out Amazon’s Kindle Daily Deals page for deep discounts on some awesome books.

 If you’re already a Prime member, you can borrow books too!
-Another awesome way to save if you’re a prolific reader.
+This is another awesome way to save if you’re a prolific reader.
 Not a member?
-Sign up for Amazon Prime.
+Then sign up for Amazon Prime.

 The only downside to this app (or any reading app, actually) is the fact it IS an application on a device.
-It will freeze occasionally, especially if you overload it like I do by collecting thousands of free books throughout the years.
-But if your e-books number in the less than five thousand range, it’s excellent.
+It will freeze occasionally, especially if you overload it as I do by collecting thousands of free books throughout the years.
+But if your ebook number is less than five thousand, it’s excellent.

 Audible subscribers have another little perk for a bit extra, the Romance Package.
 If you’re a fellow romance junkie and want to listen to as many books as you want, then this is definitely worth it.
 So many books are offered and a LOT of big name authors too.
 Kristen Ashley anyone?

-If you prefer Barnes ‘N’ Noble, they also have an app, of course.
-They have nearly the same e-book selection as Amazon, except for the books in the Kindle Unlimited program.
+If you prefer Barnes and Noble, they also have an app, of course.
+They have nearly the same ebook selection as Amazon, except for the books in the Kindle Unlimited program.
 Keep in mind, I said nearly.
 Some authors only offer their books on Amazon, but most NY Times and USA Today bestselling authors sell on all major platforms.